SenCoder/Nginx-notes/Note for nginx.md

 **Solution**

-Check the kernel setting for net.core.somaxconn, which is the maxi‐ mum number of connections that can be queued by the kernel for NGINX to process.
+Check the kernel setting for net.core.somaxconn, which is the maximum number of connections that can be queued by the kernel for NGINX to process.